ttuff/fox_den/docs/house/index.md

-# Inside the Fox Den
+# Inside the Fox Den Boulder

-### House Guide • QR-friendly

-Use this QR hub for during-stay essentials like check-in, Wi-Fi, and checkout steps.

 Tip: bookmark this page for offline access while traveling.

 ## Most used